-10 breathtaking photos of Places in Tuscany and how to get there
+10 breathtaking Places in Tuscany.
+What to Do And See Once You get there

 September 1st, 2016, Posted by travelwith2ofus

 When you hear the name Tuscany, what is the first thing that comes to your mind?
 Is it the Renaissance art and architecture of its capital Florence, is it the wine and food from the surrounding villages, towns and regions or is it the beaches and the islands?

 For me it is all of those mentioned, but more importantly it is the breathtaking landscape of the region.
 If you don't believe me then have a look at ten of the most amazing places in Tuscany and then let me know what you think in the comment section at the end.

 You may be familiar with the name because of the regions acclaimed wines.
 Set in a sprawling landscape that is divided into seven sub-zones Chianti is another of Italy's picturesque regions.
 The area falls under the provinces of Florence and Siena.
 The chestnut, pine and oak forests form a panorama that is best enjoyed from Radda, an area filled with castles that overlook the landscape.
 Palazzo del Podesta is one of the most famous places with holiday makers, thanks to plenty of accommodation in the farmhouses and hotels that dot the area.